SiegeEngineers/aoc-mgz-db/README.md

 ## Features

-- Add by file, match, series, or csv (in parallel)
+- Add by file, match, series, or bulk
-- Tag matches
-- Supplement with Voobly player data
+- Supplement with platform player data
 - Detect duplicates
 - Detect player perspectives of the same match
 - Detect incomplete matches
 - CLI and API
 - Compresses stored files (~5% of original size)
+- Support for Voobly, Voobly China, and QQ AoC

 # Setup